andrewevans0102/overwatch-challenge/docs/docs/admin.md

 Admins can clear the score and also make other users admins with the admin screen and clear score button.

-When scores are "cleared" the top 3 scores are recorded in the "high score" page and then all users scores are made to be 0.
+When scores are "cleared" the top 3 scores are recorded in the "high score" page, and then all users scores are made to be 0.

 ![admin_menu](img/admin_menu.png)